-Interested parties may present arguments and justifications in relation to the above-described differential pricing approach used in these preliminary results, including arguments for modifying the group definitions used in this proceeding.
+Interested parties may present arguments and justifications in relation to the above-described differential pricing approach used in these preliminary results, including arguments for modifying the group definitions used in this proceeding.23

-D. Results of the Differential Pricing Analysis
+E. Results of the Differential Pricing Analysis

-For Industeel, based on the results of the differential pricing analysis, Commerce preliminarily finds that 75.29 percent of the value of U.S. sales pass the Cohen's d test17 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because there is a 25 percent relative change between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
-Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for Industeel.
+For Industeel, based on the results of the differential pricing analysis, Commerce preliminarily finds that 75.67 percent of the value of U.S. sales pass the Cohen's $d \tan^{24}$ and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-transaction for Industeel.

-For NLMK Belgium, based on the results of the differential pricing analysis, Commerce preliminarily finds that 53.99 percent of the value of U.S. sales pass the Cohen's d test 18 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-However, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
-Thus, for this preliminary determination, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for NLMK Belgium.
+For NLMK Belgium, based on the results of the differential pricing analysis, Commerce preliminarily finds that 66.09 percent of the value of U.S. sales pass the Cohen's d test25 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for NLMK Belgium.

-E. Product Comparisons
+F. Product Comparisons

 In accordance with section 771(16)(A) of the Act, we considered all products produced by the respondents covered by the description in the "Scope of the Order" section, above, and sold in the home market during the POR to be foreign like products for purposes of determining NV for the merchandise sold in the United States.
-Pursuant to 19 CFR 351.414(f), we compared the respondents' U.S. sales of CTL plate to their sales of CTL plate made in the home market within the contemporaneous window period, which extends from three months prior to the month of the first U.S. sale until two months after the month of the last U.S. sale.
+Pursuant to 19 CFR 351.414(f), we compared the respondents' U.S. sales of CTL plate to their sales of CTL plate made in the home market within